Tag question: In French

+Colloquially it can be rendered through ou bien ? (litteraly "or well?", more idiomatically glossed to English as "or what?") as well as ou pas ? ("or not?").

 A more common and formal question tag consists in putting a non? (no?) at the end of a positive sentence or a si? (yes? with a negative sentence) at the end of a negative sentence.
 This structure is also sometimes used by native French speakers with a basic level of English.